We all love it after a hard day’s work, right? But here’s how to drink wine more sustainably!

 Of course, numerous sustainable winemakers also follow organic and biodynamics practices.
 In fact, wineries and vineyards that are serious about putting back what they take out from the environment believe that organic or biodynamic farming is an essential step.

 For wineries to claim organic labeling, the grapes used in the wine must be organic and follow a natural wine-making process.
 This indicates that not only the grapes are grown organically, but as well as the other things that go into the wine, like yeast, should be organic, too.
 In the USA, The United States Department of Agriculture (USDA) provides guidelines for labeling products, and they are the only agency that issues certified organic labeling.
-In Italy, it would be Agricoltura Biologica, and in France, it’s Agriculture Biologique.
+For Italian wines, it would be Agricoltura Biologica, and in France, it’s Agriculture Biologique.

 As for biodynamic farming, this refers to a holistic farming method that is genuinely beneficial for the environment.